OnepilotDownload

 sofiane8910

 Deploying an AI agent is the easy part.
 The real skill is managing agents running across multiple servers while you're away from your desk.
+In JetBrains' developer survey, 18% of developers worldwide now use Claude Code at work, 24% in the US and Canada, a 1.5x increase from September 2025 and roughly 6x from April-June 2025 (JetBrains Research Blog, 2026).
 Here's the practical playbook.

 The #1 rule: never run a long-lived agent in a bare SSH session.
 Use tmux: